The U.S. has about 26,000 high schools. I presume a high portion of those have soccer teams.

 Then I would have more connections.
 I would be part of the club, not just a spectator.
 In Europe, that’s called being a ‘supporter’.
 In the U.S., we confuse the term ‘supporter’ with season ticket holder.
 We want people just to show up for the superficial entertainment aspect without understanding the connections that go with it.

-So, talk of simply adding pro/rel to the USL or the MLS, while it might make things slightly more interesting, but misses the true magic elixir of how an open system builds support from the grassroots up.
+So, talk of simply adding pro/rel to the USL or the MLS, while it might make things slightly more interesting, misses the true magic elixir of how an open system builds support from the grassroots up.

 An open system has pro/rel.
 It has the ability for any club to join in somewhere on the pyramid.
 It has a pyramid that is connected, so comparing results across competitions and levels is more meaningful.
 It has competitions across those levels, to help level set on the differences.

 An open system has incentives for clubs to invite players in that can’t afford pay and incentives for clubs to get these players recognized so they can move up the pyramid, even if the club does not.
-Heck, it has the incentives for coaches to scout the playgrounds and streets for players.
+Heck, it has the incentives for coaches to scout the playgrounds and streets for promising players.

 It also has incentives for supporters to pay attention, because rather than just being a spectator of the sport that buys merch and hot dogs, they are a participant, a true member.